AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 ===========================================================================

 |gcv| performs combined Statement and Modified Condition/Decision Coverage
-assessments with :option:`--level=stmt+mcdc` passed to |gcvcov|.
+analysis with :option:`--level=stmt+mcdc` passed to |gcvcov|.
+In addition to this particular :option:`--level` option, you should also provide |gcvrun|

-In addition to this particular :option:`--level` option, you should also provide |gcvrun| with the set of SCOs you plan to analyze, with a `--scos` argument as well.
+with the set of SCOs you plan to analyze, with a `--scos` argument as well.
 See the :ref:`trace-control` section for more details on this aspect of the procedure.

 Compared to Decision Coverage, MCDC analysis incurs two important
 differences: